South East - Maintenance schemes

 So far we've successfully completed improvements to both footpaths over the bridge, however since starting work we've unfortunately discovered the concrete bridge slabs are unsuitable for re-use as planned, and will need to be replaced.

-Our work will restart on Friday 9 February, and we’ll be carrying out the improvements under a mix of full closures, and temporary traffic lights.
+We’ve been carrying out the improvements under a mix of full closures, and temporary traffic lights.

-- Traffic management
+• Traffic management

-- Diversion
+• Diversion

 Traffic will be diverted via Glebe road, Morleys road, A225 Riverhill, Tonbridge road and Weald road during the full closure.